About Us

 I have been working independently since 2007, having set up …Therapy Foundations for Education …with my husband who is a retired Primary School Principal.

-I have always pursued current evidenced based practice and have continued professional development obtaining a Masters Degree in Advanced Occupational Therapy.
+I have always pursued current evidence-based practice and have continued professional development obtaining a Masters Degree in Advanced Occupational Therapy.
 I am a SIPT Certified practitioner (Sensory Integration and Praxis Testing) and specialise in assessing and providing solutions for children with sensory processing difficulties.
 This intervention is neurological and based on sensory motor development and the integration of the senses.

 I work independently and focus on interventions for children with a variety of neurological difficulties.
 I also provide training for parents and professionals.